NilujePerchut/kicad_scripts/teardrops/README.md

 Vpercent (default 70%) and hpercent (default 30%) define the teardrop dimensions (relative to via/pad size) according to the Altium way (for via only): http://techdocs.altium.com/sites/default/files/wiki_attachments/235632/TeardropsDlg.png<br>
 When curved teardrops are selected (segs>2), the vpercent maximum is 70%.
+If the "Include SMD pads" option is checked, SMD pads will also get teardrops.

 ## Remove all teardrops
 This will remove all the teardrops from the PCB.<br>